thirumuruganra/Sarcasm-Detection/README.md

 # Sarcasm Detection in Tamil and Malayalam

 ## 📌 Overview
 This project aims to detect sarcasm in Tamil and Malayalam texts using machine learning models.
 The dataset includes the original texts in Tamil and Malayalam.
 Various feature extraction techniques (TF-IDF, Word2Vec) and classification models are evaluated.
+This was done as a part of a Shared Task on "Sarcasm Identification of Dravidian Languages" organised by DravidianCodeMix@2024

 ## 📊 Model Performance and Result
 The results show how different models perform with translated and non-translated texts.
 The best-performing models are: